Why Stories?

 When was the first story told?
 (Think about it).

-When you think about the role that stories play in our lives today, in films, books and plays, in gossip, in news items, sometimes in teaching, preaching, art, song, stand-up comedy or dance, you begin to see that stories are the main way humans entertain each other, and that this has probably been so for as long as we have been human.
+When you think about the role that stories play in our lives today, in films, books, poetry and theatre, in gossip, in news items, sometimes in teaching, preaching, art, song, stand-up comedy or dance, you begin to see that stories are the main way humans entertain each other, and that this has probably been so for as long as we have been human.